kkredit/confronting-wicked-crypto/reading/unread/policy-general/TheFourthAmendmentinflux.md

 does not have to dictate its future.
 Technology cases are creating a tension on the Court that could potentially result in a reevaluation of the meaning of Fourth Amendment privacy and new protections for the digital privacy rights of Americans.

+- Outline continued
+  - Chapter 5
+    - The jurisprudence of crime control was still the default during the first several years of the Roberts court
+    - Beginning in roughly 2012 and 2013 (first term after Snowden leaks...), cases began shifting from ~75% in favor of the state to ~50% in favor of the state
+    - Two landmark cases involved privacy and digital technology, and sided with the plaintiff with 9/9 justices
+      - _United States v.
+Jones_ (2012) "held that police needed a warrant prior to installing a GPS tracking device to conduct surveillance of a vehicle"
+      - _Riley v.
+California_ (2014) held that "police needed a warrant to search the content of a smartphone seized incident to arrest"
+    - Scalia around this time changed his voting trend as well:

+    >How do we explain the shift of Justice Scalia?
+His decision in United States v.
+Jones is instructive.
+Scalia chose not to use the Katz reasonable expectation of privacy standard, and instead based his argument on the older and largely discredited trespass doctrine.
+Scalia had long been a proponent of originalism as a method of constitutional interpretation.
+For an originalist, the intentions of those who authored the text are paramount, especially when the text is unclear or admits of multiple interpretations.
+Many of Scalia’s Fourth Amendment opinions make reference to the views of the Framers of the Constitution and the historical context of the Fourth Amendment when it was first ratified.
+    Yet, before his opinion in Jones, originalism only seemed to play a minor role in most of his search and seizure opinions.
+His opinions were normally driven by extensive reference to the precedents that the Court had developed in the prior 40 years.
+He might not have liked the Katz precedent, but he still used it.
+In Jones, however, he chose to resurrect the trespass doctrine, ignoring that it had been explicitly overruled by the Court in Katz.
+The dramatic change in approach in Jones may have very well marked a turning point in his approach to the Fourth Amendment.

+    - On technology:

+    >In the past several years, the Court has been forced to consider a pair of decisions involving the application of information technology to law enforcement’s efforts to fight crime.
+These cases resonate deeply with the American public, and have injected questions about the approach the Court has taken in Fourth Amendment cases since the 1980s.
+    The decisions in United States v.
+Jones and Riley v.
+California illustrate not only how the Court is changing, but more importantly, raise questions for the future.

+    - "_United States v.
+Jones_ and Warrantless GPS Surveillance"
+      - Good history of surveillance and law enforcement.
+Maybe I will have to flip through chapters 2 and 3.

+      >Compared with most criminal justice cases, the GPS case was highly salient.
+Even though the use of GPS was to combat crime and fight the war on drugs, something about the issue resonated with people.

+      - This section has excellent content for an arg-map on what constitutes a search
+      - HOWEVER: this is all hand-wringing over when a warrant is required.
+This does not touch the question of what to do when a warrant is provided.
+Even most EA proponents say "with use of a warrant."

+    - "_Riley v.
+California_: A Sweeping Endorsement of Digital Privacy"
+      - Instead of relying on previous precedents in deciding this case of phone search incident to arrest, Chief Justice Roberts "wrote an opinion that can only be described as a sweeping endorsement of digital privacy"
+      - "Roberts went so far as to suggest, 'A cell phone search would typically expose to the government far more than the most exhaustive search of a house.'"
+      - The Justices are stressing that they're not completely unaware of the evolving technical landscape:

+      >The justices were very leery of the way a pro– crime control decision would be viewed, and several justices went out of their way to try to show their familiarity with smartphones and the use of “cloud” storage for personal information....
+      Roberts’ opinion sought to make his knowledge of contemporary technology clear, even going so far as to referencing the Apple iPhone user manual.

+      - The endorsement of privacy did not broach the 3rd party doctrine:

+      >His opinion did not overrule the third party doctrine, however, as he distinguished a cell phone search from that of a pen register, which merely collects a list of numbers called and received.
+Yet, the broad opinion in Riley leaves the door open for Sotomayor’s criticism of the third party doctrine to be revisited.

 ```bib
 @book{gizzi_fourth_2016,